sjobeek/pytribe/README.md

 To simply read a single set of data, first `import pytribe` then `data = pytribe.query_tracker()`

 See `example.py` for an example of how to read tracking data using non-blocking threads and a queue.
 This is useful for GUI applications where you can't allow the data collection polling to block the main loop.
+[NOTE: Currently a bug in this implementation - recommend using pull method only for now]